Siege of Marawi: May 25

-On Thursday, May 25, fresh fighting took place near the Lanao del Sur Provincial Capitol in the Marawi city center.
-Black-clad Maute and Abu Sayyaf militants were still spotted on the city's major roads and bridges.
-The militants also reportedly took control of the Lanao del Sur Electric Cooperative in Gadungan village.
-The AFP said there were still three or four dozen Maute, including Isnilon Hapilon, remaining in Marawi.
+Fresh fighting took place near the Lanao del Sur Provincial Capitol in the city center.
+Black-clad Maute and Abu Sayyaf militants were spotted on the city's major roads and bridges.
+The militants also reportedly took control of the Lanao del Sur Electric Cooperative in Barangay Gadungan.
+The Armed Forces of the Philippines (AFP) said there were still three or four dozen Maute, as well as Abu Sayyaf leader Isnilon Hapilon, remaining in Marawi.
 The Philippine air force launched strikes against remnants of the group in three nearby villages.

-Reports came in that two Malaysian terrorists who were with Isnilon Hapilon in Marawi to push for the creation of the Islamic State in Southeast Asia were among those militants killed late Thursday.
-Intelligence sources also said that an Indonesian and a Saudi Arabian linked to ISIS were also killed in skirmishes in the city.
+Reports came in that two Malaysian terrorists who were with Isnilon Hapilon in Marawi to push for the creation of the Islamic State in Southeast Asia were killed.
+Intelligence sources also said that an Indonesian and a Saudi Arabian linked to ISIS were also killed in skirmishes.
 The AFP said that 26 of the around 50 Maute militants in the area were killed and 30 government soldiers were wounded.

 May 26

 At a press briefing in Davao City, AFP Spokesperson Brig.
 Gen. Restituto Padilla stated that some of the terrorists were foreigners who had been in the country for quite some time, offering support to the Maute group in Marawi.
 He noted that of the twelve killed in a recent engagement, six were from out of the country.

-Amid continuing operations against the terror groups, several houses, including the residence of Lanao del Sur Representative Jun Papandayan, were seen burning as residents also reported seeing civilians killed after the military dropped bombs on Maute positions.
+Amid continuing operations against the terror groups, several houses, including the residence of Lanao del Sur's 2nd District Representative Mauyag Papandayan Jr., were seen burning as residents also reported seeing civilians killed after the military dropped bombs on Maute positions.
 Sources said the houses were targeted because of the presence of Maute snipers.
 According to AFP Western Mindanao Command chief Lt.
 Gen. Carlito Galvez Jr., dwellings in the area were intentionally set on fire so as to keep them from being used as cover by Maute fighters.
 Limited air strikes were also used on Maute sniper positions.
-Galvez stated that no civilians were reported killed in the air strikes, and it was his hope they could keep military casualties low as well.
+Galvez insisted no civilians were reported killed in the air strikes.

-As of May 26, 2017, the priest Fr.
-Chito Suganob and his companions who were taken hostage by the Maute group on the first day of the clashes, were still being held by the group according to Marawi bishop Edwin de la Peña.
+Father Chito Suganob and his companions who were taken hostage by the Maute group on 23 May, were still being held by the group according to Marawi bishop Edwin de la Peña.

 May 27

 1st Infantry Division spokesman Lt.
-Col. Jo-Ar Herrera told reporters: "We have identified where they are consolidating so we are doing surgical air strikes to destroy the local terrorist group."
-The military troops and Special Action Force continued their clearing operations by checking each house and building in the city's downtown area.
-During the operations on Saturday, troops had encountered child warriors as young as 10 years old armed with M-16 rifles being used by the Maute group.
+Col. Jo-Ar Herrera told reporters that they identified where Maute fighters were consolidating and were conducting "surgical air strikes to destroy the local terrorist group."
+The AFP and the Philippine National Police Special Action Force continued their clearing operations by checking each house and building in the downtown area.
+During operations, troops encountered child soldiers as young as 10 years old armed with M-16 rifles being used by the Maute group.

-By May 27, 90 percent of Marawi's population of more than 200,000 people had been evacuated to neutral grounds, particularly in Iligan.
+90 percent of Marawi's population of more than 200,000 people had been evacuated to safer grounds, particularly in Iligan.